 \section{Background and Preliminaries}

-\textbf{Causal Language Models} $\;$ In this work, we focus on \emph{causal language models} (CLM) $f_\params$ with a decoder-only transformer \cite{Radford2018GPT} architecture $f$ and parameters $\params$.
-The common objective in autoregressive-style training of a CLM is the \emph{token-level negative log-likelihood} (NLL).
-For a collection of text sequences $\dataset=\{x\}$ with total length $N_\dataset$, this is defined as: For training, $\params$ is optimized iteratively via an optimization algorithm $\alg:(\mathcal{L},\dataset, \params, \bm{h})\mapsto \params'$ where $\mathcal{L}$ is the objective function, $\dataset$ is the training corpus, $\params$ are the initial parameters, $\params'$ are the obtained parameter values, and $\bm{h}$ are the hyperparameters, such as optimizer choice and training length.
+\textbf{Causal Language Models.} $\;$ \emph{Causal language models} (CLM) $f_\params$ \citep{Radford2018GPT} with parameters $\params$ are typically trained with an autoregressive learning objective such as the \emph{token-level negative log-likelihood} (NLL).
+For a dataset $\dataset=\{x\}$ with $N_\dataset$ sequences, this loss is defined as: The initial parameters $\params$ are optimized iteratively via an optimization algorithm $\alg:(\mathcal{L},\dataset, \params, \bm{h})\mapsto \params'$, where $\bm{h}$ are hyperparameters, such as optimizer choice and training length.

-\textbf{Reasoning with CLMs} $\;$ We denote \emph{reasoning} problems as tuples $r=\reasoning$ of context $\knowledge$, question $\question$, and target response $y$.
-With the pre-trained large CLMs's ability to reason over facts in input contexts with reasonable success \citep{clark2020softreasoners}, prompt-based \emph{in-context reasoning} (ICR) has become popular for automating reasoning tasks.
-In this setting, $\knowledge$ and $\question$ are combined via a template into a single prompt $\prompt(r)$.
+\textbf{Reasoning with CLMs.} $\;$ We denote \emph{reasoning} problems as tuples $r=\reasoning$ of context $\knowledge$, question $\question$, and target response $y$ (\eg, a question-answering dataset like HotpotQA; \citealp{yang-etal-2018-hotpotqa}).
+With the pretrained CLMs's ability to reason over facts in input contexts with reasonable success \citep{clark2020softreasoners}, prompt-based \emph{in-context reasoning} (ICR) has become popular for solving reasoning tasks.
+In this setting, $\knowledge$ and $\question$ are combined into a single prompt $\prompt(r)$.
 The model's parameters are optimized to predict the tokens of the correct answer: where $\dataset$ is the training corpus, $\mathcal{T}_y$ is the length of an example answer, and $N_{\dataset_y}$ is the total length of all answers in the dataset.

-\textbf{Reasoning as Test-time Learning} $\;$ In this setting, models simulate reasoning by first encoding the given context $\knowledge$ into a CLM's parameters $\params$, and then using the updated parameters $\phi(\params,\knowledge)$ to generate a response to the given question $\question$ \citep{chen2023reckoning}.
+\textbf{Reasoning as Test-time Learning.} $\;$ In this setting, models simulate reasoning by first encoding the given context $\knowledge$ into a CLM's parameters $\params$, and then using the updated parameters $\phi(\params,\knowledge)$ to generate a response to the given question $\question$ \citep{chen2023reckoning}.
 The context is encoded by adapting the model's parameters using a CLM objective over the context: $\phi(\params,\knowledge)=\alg(\nllloss, \knowledge, \params, \bm{h})$.
 We then use $f_\phi$ to generate answers for any relevant questions $\question$.